 Compliance with guidelines on good corporate governance

-Article 1.1.6 states that the board of a company shall post certain information on the candidates to the board on the company’s website.
-Given the current shareholder structure the information in question has been sent directly to all shareholders and published on the Bank´s website before the last AGM.
+Article 1.1.6 states that the board of a company shall post certain information on the candidates to the board on the company’s website before the annual general meeting (AGM).
+The information in question was sent directly to all shareholders and published on the Bank´s website before the last AGM.
 The information on candidates up for election at the extraordinary shareholders’ meetings convened in 2017 were sent directly to all shareholders before the meetings and published on the Bank´s website following the election.

 Article 1.5. states that a shareholders’ meeting shall appoint a nomination committee or decide how it should be appointed.
-The Bank’s majority shareholder appoints seven out of eight Board members, Attestor Capital LLP appoints one Board member and the Icelandic State Financial Investments appoints the eighth member.
-The Bank has not considered it necessary to appoint a nomination committee given the current shareholder structure.
+Kaupskil, the Bank’s majority shareholder appoints six out of eight Board members, Attestor Capital LLP appoints one Board member and the Icelandic State Financial Investments appoints the eighth member.
+The Bank has not considered it necessary to appoint a nomination committee given its shareholder structure.

 Article 5.1.2. states that the rules of procedure of sub-committees of the Board shall be posted on the Bank’s website.
 The rules of the Board Credit Committee have not been published on the Bank’s website with respect to their nature.

 Legal framework for the Bank's operation

 Arion Bank is a financial institution which operates in accordance with the Financial Undertakings Act No. 161/2002.
 Acts of law which also apply to the Bank’s operations include e.g. the Securities Transactions Act No. 108/2007 and Public Limited Companies Act No. 2/1995.